Production of Library Card

 Hot Melt Lamination

-2 mils polyester -represented by blue and 8 mil adhesive-represented by yellow, commonly called 2/8.
+Two mils polyester -represented by blue, and eight mils adhesive- represented by yellow, commonly called 2/8.

 Production of Teslin Library Card

-4 mils polyester -represented by blue and 6 mil adhesive-represented by yellow, commonly called 4/6.
+Four mils polyester -represented by blue and six mil adhesive-represented by yellow, commonly called 4/6.

 How Teslin Cards, Barcode Cards And Key Tags Are Made

-As you can see, in both examples, we have film that is 10 mil thick but the 4/6 film has twice the polyester, which is the part of the card that protects the printing and barcode.
-We use 4/6 film that is mapped and matched to lay flat in addition to being twice as thick.
+As you can see, we have a ten million thick film in both examples, but the 4/6 film has twice the polyester, which is part of the card that protects the printing and barcode.
+We use 4/6 film mapped and matched to lay flat, which is twice as thick.

-The Teslin core stock is printed front and back with desired copy and barcode.
-The sheets are printed with multiple cards (or desired product) on a sheet.
+The Teslin core stock is printed on the front and back with the desired copy and barcode.
+Each sheet will contain multiple copies of the finished product.

 The next step is to bond the Teslin core stock to the hot melt lamination.

-The lamination is in a roll form and will have 1 roll of lamination for the front of the card and 1 roll of lamination for the back of the card.
+The lamination is in a roll form and will have one roll of lamination for the front and one for the back of the card.
 The printed Teslin sheet is inserted between the two rolls of lamination.

-The heat turns the solid hot met adhesive to a liquid and the pressure forces the adhesive into the Teslin core stock where it forms a physical and chemical bond.
-The strength of the bond is determined by materials, heat, pressure and time the materials are under the heat and pressure.
+The heat turns the solid hot melt adhesive to a liquid, and the pressure forces the adhesive into the Teslin core stock, forming a physical and chemical bond.
+The strength of the bond is determined by materials, heat, pressure, and time at which the materials are under heat and pressure.

-Once the film and Teslin have been bonded, they are cooled and cut into sheets.
+Once the film and Teslin have bonded, they are cooled and cut into sheets.

-The sheets are inserted to a die cutter that cut the sheet into individual items.
-The items can be cards, key-tag, card with 1 key-tag or any item desired.
+Next, the laminated sheets are inserted into a die cutter that cuts the sheet into individual items.
+The items can be cards, key tags, cards with one key tag, or any item desired.
 It is all determined by the die cut.

 Site Map